- Super WalMart & Target just 6-miles north on Hwy. 69 (Broadway)

 - Pet grooming & boarding – Bed, Bath & Bonz, located on the corner north of Piney Ridge.

 - Salons and spas to pamper the ladies.

-- Gander’s Sporting Goods and Academy Sports stores just 4 miles.
+- Academy Sports is just 4 miles.

 - University of Texas at Tyler – everything from history to art; and an over 55 seniors Tennis Tournament at Tyler Junior College.

 - Groceries – Brookshire’s just 2-miles south.
 By now you may have heard or even experienced the grocery phenomenon “Whole Foods”.
 Brookshires has opened a new store that offers that same “wow” experience – Fresh by Brookshires – 55,000-square-foot food & wine experience!

 - Tyler Pounds Field Airport – with connections on American and Continental to anywhere in the world.
 Several daily passenger flights to Dallas/Fort Worth and Houston, TX.
 The new terminal provides ample amenities to accommodate air travelers, including fresh food vending and beverage machinesand three car rental agencies.

 Tyler Is Fast Becoming a Retirement Destination of Choice!

 Tyler is fast becoming a retirement destination of choice‚ but don’t look for rocking chairs and shuffleboard.

 With its “10 Reasons to Retire in Tyler” campaign‚ the city is taking the idea of the quiet‚ sleepy retirement community and turning it on its head.
 Promoting everything from the area’s many recreational opportunities to its houses of worship and outstanding medical facilities‚ the campaign is heightening awareness of Tyler as a great place to live‚ no matter what your age.